Are you applying to EY’s (Ernst & Young) 2021 internship or graduate programs? Or maybe to a professional job with EY?

 EY competency based interview tip: Remember it is imperative that you refer to a variety of experiences from different areas of your life (professional, personal, community, etc.) so do not get stuck on one project you previously worked as an example in all of your answers.
 Your goal here is to present your ability to act in different circumstances.
 Prepare a couple of examples before the interview, and sketch them using the STAR model.

 Curious to know what questions could come up in your interview?
 Check out GF’s proprietary tool: Question Identifier Tool (QIT).
-Part of our Go Premium or Go Essential Packages.
+It is included within our main aptitude tests practice packages: Go Premium or Go Essential.